magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 ```

 Now that we understood a little bit better our beloved CLJ/CLJS
-programming language by experimenting with it at the REPL and while
+programming language by experimenting with it at the REPL while
 following a TDD approach, go back to the
 `modern-cljs.shopping.validators` namespace and substitute the
 previously defined `validate-shopping-quantity` validator with a more